Wincanton Skirmish

-The Wincanton Skirmish occurred on 20 November 1688 during the Glorious Revolution.
-A small patrol of the Royal Army led by the Irish officer Patrick Sarsfield, clashed with a detachment of the invading Dutch Army in the town of Wincanton in Somerset.
-It was one of the few notable actions fought during the campaign which has sometimes acquired the name the "bloodless revolution".
+The Wincanton Skirmish took place on 20 November 1688 in Wincanton, Somerset during the Glorious Revolution.
+A small cavalry patrol of the English Army under Patrick Sarsfield clashed with a detachment of the Dutch States Army's Scots Brigade in one of only two substantial battles fought in England during the Glorious Revolution.

 Background

-Following the landing of William of Orange in Devon, forces loyal to James II had assembled on Salisbury Plain.
+Following the landing of William of Orange in Torbay, Devon, forces loyal to James II had assembled on Salisbury Plain.
 Colonel Patrick Sarsfield was one of the most active officers on the King's behalf, at a time of growing doubts about the trustworthiness of other commanders.
-Inconclusive reports had arrived that enemy forces had been spotted at Bruton, close to Wincanton.
+Inconclusive reports had arrived that Williamite forces had been spotted at Bruton, close to Wincanton.
 Sarsfield was ordered by his superior General Percy Kirke to take out a fresh patrol and investigate.